 Clarien's stress testing program is overseen by its Finance and Risk functions.
-Results are reported to the Asset and Liability Committee, and Risk Management Committee, the Risk Committee and, in cases where they must be submitted to the BMA, to the Board.
+Results are reported to the Asset and Liability Committee, Risk Review Committee, Risk Committee and, in cases where they must be submitted to the BMA, to the Board.